Meshiest/autocr/README.md

 # Auto Crunchy (autocr)

-This handy dandy tool automagically runs the [crunchy](https://github.com/Godzil/Crunchy) tool to download the shows you say you are watching on MyAnimeList!
-Also lets you browse airing shows with help from AniChart!
+This handy dandy anime tool automates a number of things to provide the laziest experience possible!

+1. Interfaces with [Crunchy](https://github.com/Godzil/Crunchy) to download shows!
+2. Interfaces with [MyAnimeList](https://myanimelist.net/) to know what you're watching!
+3. Interfaces with [AniChart](http://anichart.net/) to browse airing shows!

+The only features that do not require a config file are: `autocr search` and `autocr airing`

 ## Legal Warning